Euro 2020: Who has reached the knockout stage and who needs what to qualify?

 They will face Group C runners-up Austria in the last 16 at Wembley.

 WALES: Four points from three games with a +1 goal difference was enough to seal second place in Group A after a 1-0 defeat to Italy in Rome.
-They will face the Group C runner-up in the last 16.
+They will face Group B runners-up Denmark in Amsterdam in the last 16.

 While their opening draw with Switzerland was fortunate according to expected goals (xG: WAL 0.57 - 2.60 SUI), they were excellent against Turkey (xG: TUR 1.65 - 3.83 WAL), inspired by a reinvented Gareth Bale.